Mshvidobadze/state/README.md

 Key Features:
 • Post and comment freely on political topics
 • Engage in uncensored discussions with diverse viewpoints
-• Follow users and stay updated on debates that matter to you
+• Follow posts and stay updated on debates that matter to you
 • Secure login with Google or Apple ID — no additional accounts needed
 • Built on Firebase for safe and reliable performance